Support the 80 Years Young Fundraiser for Richard's 80th Birthday & Another 80 Years

 Xavier Barraza

 Environmental and Economic Justice Coordinator, X works on LJIs local, regional and national EEJ organizing with EJHA, Just Transition Alliance, and Coming Clean.
-He grew up between a family ranch in southeast New Mexico and family home in the South Valley.
+He grew up between a family ranch in southeast New Mexico and home in the South Valley.

 Volunteer & Interns